Beware The Self-Centered

 The sailors brave the angry storm

-As waves the ocean brings.
+Of waves the ocean brings.

 It seems to them one hundred years